|

 Copyright: 03/1953

 From Spy Fighters #13 - 6 pages - Another Korean War tale.
 When a squad of North Koreans investigate a cave near the front lines, they find something quite valuable, worth killing their own side for.
 When Clark Mason and his men come snooping, they get an invitation to see for themselves, not a friendly one.
+Click here to read the story.

-36 Passage To Hong Kong Passage To Hong Kong
+Passage To Hong Kong

 Published by Atlas Comics